Configuring and Executing Tasks

 Repository - Import external files

 |repository.import||This task can be used to import external content into a Nexus Repository Manager instance.
 The external content must be laid out in the proper directory structure for the desired repository format.
 See Repository Import for more details.||No|

 |repository.export||This task can be used to export content from a repository.
 See Repository export for more details.||No|

-Beyond these tasks, any plugin can provide additional scheduled tasks, which will appear once you have installed the plugin.
+A third-party plugin may provide additional scheduled tasks which will appear once you have installed the plugin.

 Setting up task execution adapted to your usage of the repository manager is an important first step when setting up a Nexus Repository Manager instance.
 It is also important to update your tasks when changing your usage patterns.
 For example, adjustments to your tasks may be required if you start to regularly deploy snapshots by introducing continuous integration server builds with deployment.

 The output of every task run will go to a separate log file.
 By default these task logs are stored in